What do the measurements with the intensity probe look like?

 • Requires a specialized intensity probe

-• Longer measurement time (especially with scanning method)
+• Longer measurement time (especially the scanning method)

-In practice, this means that the PN-EN ISO 9614 method is often the only solution that allows obtaining a reliable result without halting production.
+In practice, this means that the PN-EN ISO 9614 method is often the only solution that allows a reliable result to be obtained without stopping production.

-This method enables the determination of the acoustic power level of the device without the need for an anechoic chamber.
-Importantly, it does not require a complete shutdown of other devices in the production hall, which significantly reduces costs associated with downtime.
+This method makes it possible to determine the device sound power level without the need for an anechoic chamber.
+Importantly, it does not require complete shutdown of other equipment in the production hall, which significantly reduces downtime-related costs.

-• a so-called measurement surface is defined around the device (a closed contour surrounding the machine),
+• the so-called measurement surface is defined around the device (a closed envelope surrounding the machine),

 • this surface is divided into measurement elements,

-• sound intensity measurements are performed using point or scanning methods,
+• sound intensity measurements are performed using the point method or scanning,

-• quality criteria are verified (influence of background noise, uncertainty, stability of the field).
+• quality criteria are verified (impact of background noise, uncertainty, field stability).

-In practice, this means that we create an 'imaginary volume' surrounding the device and measure the flow of acoustic energy 'leaking' through its surface.
-Based on the recorded flow of energy, the acoustic power level of the device is calculated.
+In practice, this means that we create an “imaginary solid” surrounding the device and measure the acoustic energy flux “flowing out” through its surface.
+Based on the recorded energy flux, the device sound power level is calculated.

-An additional, very significant advantage of this method is the ability to precisely identify elements of the machine generating the most noise – which is not possible with methods based solely on measuring acoustic pressure.
+An additional, very important advantage of this method is the ability to precisely indicate machine components generating the greatest noise – which is not possible with methods based solely on acoustic pressure measurement.

-In industrial practice, measurements of the reverberation time of the hall (RT20, RT30) are often also performed to characterize the acoustic conditions of the production space and correctly interpret the results.
+In industrial practice, hall reverberation time measurements (RT20, RT30) are also often performed to characterize the acoustic conditions of the production space and correctly interpret the results.

-It's often the case that building users hear noise or feel 'sound leakage', but are unable to identify its actual source.
-In many cases, the problem does not stem from the partition itself, but from lateral propagation paths – through ceilings, installations, mounting gaps, or structural details.
-In such situations, the intensity method allows moving from guesses to precise location.
+It often happens that facility users hear noise or perceive a “sound leak,” but are unable to identify its actual source.
+In many cases, the problem does not result from the partition itself, but from flanking transmission paths – through slabs, installations, assembly gaps, or structural details.
+In such situations, the intensity method allows moving from assumptions to precise localization.

-The intensity probe allows for connecting headphones and listening to the amplified signal of both acoustic pressure and acoustic velocity.
-This means that the operator 'hears' the actual flow of acoustic energy at a given point on the partition.
-In practice, this results in significantly greater sensitivity and directionality than with ordinary organoleptic listening.
-Instead of a general impression that 'something can be heard somewhere here', it is possible to very precisely indicate the spot where sound energy actually penetrates.
+The intensity probe allows headphones to be connected and listening to an amplified signal of both acoustic pressure and acoustic velocity.
+Thanks to this, the operator “hears” the actual flow of acoustic energy at a given point of the partition.
+In practice, this means much greater sensitivity and directionality than with ordinary organoleptic listening.
+Instead of a general impression that “something can be heard somewhere here,” it is possible to indicate very precisely the place where sound energy actually penetrates.

-• preliminary listening to narrow down the problematic area,
+• preliminary listening to narrow down the problem area,

 • visualization of sound intensity distribution,

-• identification of areas requiring corrections to structural details.
+• identification of locations requiring correction of structural details.

-Only in the areas of the greatest leaks are accurate scanning measurements performed, based on which specific repair guidelines are formulated.
+Only in areas of the greatest leaks are detailed scanning measurements performed, on the basis of which specific corrective guidelines are formulated.

 Summary - why is the intensity method so effective?

-Classic sound level measurement answers the question: 'How loud is it in a given place?'
-The intensity method answers the question: 'From where and through which way is the acoustic energy flowing?'.
+Classic sound level measurement answers the question: “How loud is it in a given place?”
+The intensity method answers the question: “From where and through which path does acoustic energy flow?”.
 This difference changes the way acoustic diagnostics are conducted.

 Thanks to the intensity method, we can: